core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Group OSCORE does not require members of an OSCORE group to be equipped with a good source of entropy for generating security material (see {{Section 11.6 of RFC7252}}), and thus does not contribute to create an entropy-related attack vector against such (constrained) CoAP endpoints.
 In particular, the symmetric keys used for message encryption and decryption are derived through the same HMAC-based HKDF scheme used for OSCORE (see {{Section 3.2 of RFC8613}}).
 Besides, the OSCORE Master Secret used in such derivation is securely generated by the Group Manager responsible for the OSCORE group, and securely provided to the CoAP endpoints when they join the OSCORE group.

-* Group OSCORE prevents making any single member of an OSCORE group a target for subverting security in the whole group (see {{Section 11.6 of RFC7252}}), even though all group members share (and can derive) the same symmetric-key security material used in the group.
+* Group OSCORE prevents that any single member of an OSCORE group can be used as a target for subverting security in the whole group (see {{Section 11.6 of RFC7252}}), even though all group members share (and can derive) the same symmetric-key security material used in the group.
 In fact, source authentication is always ensured for exchanged CoAP messages, as verifiable to be originated by the alleged, identifiable sender in the OSCORE group.
 This relies on including a signature computed with a node's individual private key (in the group mode), or on protecting messages with a pairwise symmetric key, which is in turn derived from the asymmetric keys of the sender and recipient CoAP endpoints (in the pairwise mode).

 ## Risk of Amplification ## {#ssec-amplification}